Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Methodology I: Easy3D-Labels

-In this section, we compare our generated 3D pseudo-labels with the ground-truth labels from Occ3D, both quantitatively and qualitatively.
+In this section, we compare our Easy3D-Labels with the ground-truth labels from Occ3D-nuScenes \cite{nuScenes}, both quantitatively and qualitatively.

-\subsubsection{Quantitative Analysis}

-Here, we examine the effect that aggregating temporal samples and thresholding occupancy has on likeness between our labels and the ground-truth labels in regards to the mIoU metric.
+\subsubsection{\MakeUppercase{Quantitative Analysis}}

-In Figure \ref{fig:temporal_aggregation}, we compare 3D pseudo-labels generated using varying numbers of aggregated temporal samples against the Occ3D ground-truth labels.
+In Figure \ref{fig:temporal_aggregation}, we compare Easy3D-Labels using varying numbers of aggregated temporal samples against the Occ3D-nuScenes ground-truth labels.
 The result follows a logarithmic trend, indicating saturation, where aggregating more temporal samples provides diminishing returns in mIoU.
-The optimal number of temporal samples is found to be 13, at which point we achieve the highest mIoU score of 13.58.
+The optimal number of temporal samples is found to be 13, at which point we achieve the highest mIoU score of 15.4.
 These findings show that incorporating temporal samples improves the similarity of the pseudo-labels to the Occ3D ground truth.
-However, as the number of temporal samples increases, fewer instances can fully utilize them, for example, the 13\textsuperscript{th} sample has only 12 predecessors.
 The maximum number of temporal samples is capped at 13 due to memory constraints.

-In Figure \ref{fig:threshold_analysis}, we compare 3D pseudo-labels generated using different occupancy threshold values, ranging from 1 to 25.
+In Figure \ref{fig:threshold_analysis}, we compare our labels generated using different occupancy threshold values, ranging from 1 to 25.
 The highest performance is observed at a threshold of 3, indicating that even noisy points contribute useful information.
 For our experiments, we selected a threshold of 10 to balance slightly faster generation time with comparable accuracy.

-\subsubsection{Qualitative Analysis}
+\subsubsection{\MakeUppercase{Qualitative Analysis}}

-In Figure \ref{fig:pseudo_vis}, we compare four 3D pseudo-label training samples with their corresponding ground-truth labels.
+In Figure \ref{fig:pseudo_vis}, we compare four Easy3D-Labels training samples with their corresponding ground-truth labels.
 The pseudo-labels closely match the ground truth, accurately identifying key scene elements such as roads, vegetation, and buildings.
-Despite mitigation efforts such as outlier removal and occupancy thresholding, our pseudo-labels remain cluttered, primarily due to noise in the depth maps.
+Despite mitigation efforts such as outlier removal and occupancy thresholding, there exist incorrectly labelled voxels primarily due to noise in the depth maps.
 However, as will be discussed in Subsection \ref{subsec:qual_results}, the model's predicted outputs often appear smoother and more continuous than the ground-truth labels.
-In the rightmost sample, scene densification is lacking due to the sample being early in the sequence, resulting in limited aggregation of temporal data.
+Densification is lacking in the rightmost sample due to the sample being early in the sequence, resulting in limited aggregation of temporal data.

-\section{Methodology II: Models}
+\section{\MakeUppercase{Methodology II: Models}}